ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

 * On the top right corner, note the <span id = "LambdaARN"><font color="red">Lambda ARN</font></span>.
 * Lambda ARN: Copy the ARN and it will be used in the Alexa Skill section as mentioned above.

-And also please pay attention to the "Existing role" of the Lambda function, we will configure the role in the next section [Configure the IAM Role for Lambda](#configure-the-iam-role-for-lambda).
+And also please pay attention to the <span id = "ExistingRole"><font color="red">"Existing role"</font></span> of the Lambda function, we will configure the role in the next section [Configure the IAM Role for Lambda](#configure-the-iam-role-for-lambda).

 <div align="center">
   <img src="./images/lambda_function_execution_role.png">